Nonparametric learning from Bayesian models with randomized objective functions: Bayesian Random Forests - further details

 \section{Bayesian Random Forests - further details}

-We implemented our BRF by rewriting the fitting routine for the Scikit-learn RandomForestClassifier class \cite{scikit-learn}.
-Instead of applying bootstrap aggregation as RF does, for each tree we construct an augmented dataset, containing the internal training data and external pseudo-data.
+We base our Bayesian Random Forests (BRF) implementation on the Scikit-learn \verb'RandomForestClassifier' class \cite{scikit-learn}, with an alternative fitting method.
+Instead of applying bootstrap aggregation as RF does, for each tree we construct an augmented dataset, containing the training data and prior pseudo-data.
 We then fit the decision tree to the augmented dataset, suitably weighted.

-If the concentration parameter $c$ is set to zero then no prior data is necessary; we just need to generate sample weights $w_{1:n} \sim \text{Dirichlet}(1,\ldots,1)$ and fit the weighted tree.
-When $c>0$ we use a BRF with $c=0$ to generate the external pseudo-data, by fitting it to the external data.
-External features and class labels generated by predictions from this prior-trained BRF are used as the prior pseudo-data to construct the augmented dataset.
-If $T$ pseudo-observations are generated, $x_{(n+1):(n+T)}$ are generated and augmented to our training data $x_{1:n}$, we generate a vector of $\text{Dirichlet}(1,\ldots,1,c/T,\ldots,c/T)$ weights, relating to observations $(x_1,\ldots,x_n,x_{n+1},\ldots,x_{n+T})$, with which to fit our tree.
-Stick-breaking could be used similarly.
+If the concentration parameter $c$ is set to zero then no prior data is necessary; we just need to generate sample weights $w_{1:n} \sim \text{Dirichlet}(1,\ldots,1)$ for observations $x_{1:n}$ and fit a tree to the weighted training dataset.
+When $c>0$ we use a BRF with $c=0$, trained on the prior data, to generate the prior pseudo-data.
+For each tree in the BRF we generate a pseudo-dataset before training a decision tree on the augmented dataset containing the prior pseudo-dataset and the training dataset.
+If $T$ pseudo-observations are generated, we generate a vector of $\text{Dirichlet}(1,\ldots,1,c/T,\ldots,c/T)$ weights, relating to observations $x_{1:(n+T)}$, where $x_{1:n}$ is the training dataset and $x_{(n+1):(n+T)}$ is the prior pseudo-data.

 When training RF decision trees, terminal node splits are made until the leaves only contain training data from a single class.
 This is computationally problematic for our BRF method, as after augmenting our internal training data with a large pseudo-dataset of samples, trees may need to grow ever deeper until leaf purity is attained.
 To avert this issue, we threshold the proportion of sample weight required to be present across samples at a node before a split can take place.
-This can be done via the \verb'min_weight_fraction_leaf' argument of the Scikit-learn RF class.
+This can be done via the \verb'min_weight_fraction_leaf' argument of the Scikit-learn \verb'RandomForestClassifier' class.
 In our testing we set a weight proportion threshold of $0.5(n+c)^{-1}$.

 Internal, external and test data were obtained by equal sized class-stratified splits.
 Each forest contained 100 trees, and 10,000 external pseudo-samples were generated for the BRFs with $c>0$.
-Predictions were made in our BRF as usual by majority vote across the forest of trees.
+Predictions were made in our BRF by majority vote across the forest of trees.